sitedata/checklyhq.com/site/content/docs/api-checks/request-settings.md

 ## Headers

 Add HTTP request headers.
-The type ahead feature is pre-populated with the most common standard headers, but you can add any custom headers you want.
+The type ahead feature is pre-populated with the most common headers, but you can add any custom headers you want.

 ![](/docs/images/api-checks/headers-query.png)